 Clinical psychologists specialise in the assessment, diagnosis and treatment of psychological and mental health problems.
 They aim to reduce distress and enhance the psychological wellbeing of their clients.
 They are trained to use evidence-based therapies to support their clients to make positive changes to their lives.

 Clinical psychologists are trained to complete specialist assessments and to develop a collaborative understanding of their clients’ strengths and difficulties.
-They draw upon a range of psychological ideas, and are mindful of the therapeutic relationship.
-They aim to help clients make sense of their lives, and to support them to process and cope with difficulties they may be experiencing.
+They draw upon a range of psychological ideas and are mindful of the therapeutic relationship.
+They aim to help clients make sense of their lives and to support them to process and cope with any difficulties.

-It is important for clinical psychologists to be up-to-date with the latest research and training, and therefore take further specialist training across their careers.
+A private psychologist is always up-to-date with the latest research and training, and often undergoes further specialist training across their careers.